Nithish-Yadav-31/ThirukkuralGPT/README.md

 - Python 3.10+
 - PyTorch 2.0+

+## GPU Requirement

+- This model had 42M parameters, and was trained on a RTX 4060, and it barely took just 30 to 40 mins to train.

 ## Setup

 1. **Install Dependencies**: Make sure to install the required packages.
 You can do this using pip: